jundalisay/spblist/content/en/social/economics/principles/part-1/chapter-09b.md

 The Mercantile period from the 16th to the 18th centuries led to the amassment of land ownership to a few wealthy individuals such as European conquistadors and religious orders.
 These were often connected to the colonial governments.

 This led to the modern development of native lands, at the cost of creating huge inequalities in wealth.
-This is because those land owners were like feudal lords.
+This is because those land owners acted like feudal lords.

 {{< q a="Adam-Smith" >}}
 This original great engrossing of uncultivated lands might have been but a transitory evil..
 Great tracts of uncultivated land were engrossed by particular families in this way.
 Such lands were prevented from being divided again.